 • Jordan Bromine Company (JBC): Formed in the late 1990s, this partnership is essential to our global leadership in bromine production and innovation in everything from flame retardants to fertilizers.

-• Through our Talison Joint Venture, Albemarle holds a 49% interest in the Greenbushes hard rock lithium resource in Western Australia.
+• Through our Talison joint venture, Albemarle holds a 49% interest in the Greenbushes hard rock lithium resource in Western Australia.

-• Albemarle and Mineral Resources Limited (MinRes) are Joint Venture partners in MARBL lithium, which owns the Wodgina lithium mine.
+• Albemarle and Mineral Resources Limited (MinRes) are joint venture partners in MARBL lithium, which owns the Wodgina lithium mine.
 Each company has a 50:50 share in the mine producing lithium spodumene.
-MinRes operates Wodgina on behalf of the Joint Venture.
+MinRes operates Wodgina on behalf of the joint venture.

 Partnerships